neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-processing.md

 #### Solos

 Solos are any designated time in which the members of the group take time to themselves to go and find somewhere to sit quietly on their own and reflect.
-They usually last for a leader-determined pre-set time - anywhere from 5 minutes to several days, though on FOP trips it would be unusual to conduct one for more than an hour.
+They usually last for a leader-determined pre-set time of anywhere from 5 minutes to several days - although on FOP trips it would be unusual to conduct one for more than an hour or two (#TwoDaySolos!).
 It is surprising how effective and worthwhile a short fifteen or twenty minute solo can be when well-situated within a day's activities.

 Solos fill an important role in your processing toolkit, but they are also more than just processing - they are a time to rest, slow down, and be alone on a trip during which the leaders and participants have very little space and time to themselves.
 The time spent alone, in addition to being soothing mentally and physically, is a perfect time to reflect on the trip so far and on what is still to come.
 Often leaders will find that the group gets along better after a solo break, emerging energized and excited to be together again, and that FOPpers will clamor for a daily solo once they have had their first taste.

 Managing the timing and framing of a solo are tantamount to its success.
 Possible times are at a summit, beside a lake, after some significant event that can be reflected on and learned from, or when the group has just arrived in camp.
 Solos can also happen on the trail.
 Leaders can space FOPpers on the trail out by a half minute or so and have them walk in relative solitude to achieve a smilar effect.
-Be creative - it is very much a "feeling out" sort of thing.
+Be creative - this is very much a “feel it out" sort of thing.
 Times when you might not want to conduct a solo include when it would not be safe and when the group is feeling particularly close or a group processing activity would be more effective.
 Of course, combining a solo with a group processing activity before or afterward could be very effective!
-UYJ! (use your judgment!)
+UYJ!
+(Use your judgment!)
 Choosing the proper length for a solo might also seem tricky, but any time spent alone will be productive - don't worry too much.
 Twenty minutes is plenty, thirty is a treat, and even five can get the job done if you are feeling pinched.

 Framing a solo well can help the group and individual FOPpers grow and can build on themes the leaders want to emphasize.
-Possible themes include self-worth, nature, "the journey," challenge - you name it!
+Possible themes include self-worth, nature, "the journey”, challenge - you name it!
 Choosing a quote to read to the FOPpers before you send them off into the woods is often an effective framing technique.
 Additionally, you might use a solo as an opportunity for FOPpers to write down their goals for the coming year, what they want to carry with them after the trip, fears for Fear in a Hat, or a letter to themselves to be opened at a later date.

 One thing to keep in mind about solos: they do not only have to take place in the woods!
 Solos can be done anytime you can zone out and just be alone in the world - by the river on a sunny day, in a secret library spot with a pretty view, or in your dorm room.
 In teaching your FOPpers how wonderful solos can be, you are giving them a skill they can use throughout their life to collect themselves, slow down, and reflect.
 Make sure they know this - there are many times during freshmen year in particular when deep breaths during a twenty minute solo can do a whole mountain of good.

 When conducting solos, keep the following logistical guidelines in mind:

 1. Have one leader stay put throughout (at a central, known location), and inform the FOPpers where that leader will be.
 2. Have a communication system in place beforehand to deal with any emergencies.
 3. Be aware of the solo locations of all FOPpers.
 Usually this will be within 50 meters of the leaders' location.